Hygiene Services

 Periodontal Therapy

 When you are diagnosed with active periodontal disease (periodontitis), therapeutic periodontal therapy "scaling and root planing" will be recommended.
 The hygienist will clean and smooth the surfaces of the teeth above the gums and within the gum pockets.
 Local anesthetic is typically required.
-Active periodontal disease means there are signs of inflammation (bleeding) and evidence of continued loss of gum tissue attachment.
+Active periodontal disease means there are signs of inflammation (bleeding) and evidence of continued loss of bone and gum tissue attachment.

 Following treatment for active periodontal disease, a therapeutic periodontal therapy "periodontal maintenance" will be recommended.
 Recare intervals are more frequent than those of preventive cleanings and are based on your individual periodontal condition.
 Typically every 3-4 months.